 P-Cug (Coimbra) Biblioteca Geral da Universidade MM 026

 Many items headed with inscriptions denoting festal/ liturgical occasion in red ink (first half of MS, up to and including the first Passion (St Matthew) setting) and black ink (the remainder).
-(F.72V): Annotations + inscription in formal hand: 'Cantemus domino canticum nouum sicut cantaban patres / nostri in gaudio et exultatione qui laetitia'
+Annotations and inscription in formal hand: 'Cantemus domino canticum nouum sicut cantaban patres / nostri in gaudio et exultatione qui laetitia' (f.
+72v).

 Original ink foliation (illegible where folios have suffered corrosion), from f.
 7r.
 Folios 1-6, 17, 29, 42, most of f.43 are missing (cf Rees 1995, p.
 205).
-Last original fol. found in box of fragments by Rees.
+Last original fol. found in box of fragments by Rees in P-Cug.
 Modern pencil foliation, 1-14, 14-33, 35-62; last folio unnumbered.
-Two men responsible for compilation of manuscript who closely collaborated (cf Rees 1995, p.208).
-Scribal work suggests that some of the music might have been composed by Pedro de Cristo; this is also suggested by stylistic analysis of the pieces.
+Two people were responsible for the compilation of the manuscript in close collaboration (cf Rees 1995, p.208).
+Scribal work suggests that some of the music might have been composed by Pedro de Cristo; this is also corroborated by stylistic analysis of the pieces.
 Text of second Passion (St Matthew) setting (f.43r seq.) written in red-brown ink.
-Indexation in PEM is from Rees's reconstruction of Inventory based on the original ordering of folios, and not according to modern sequence and folio numeration.
-(In its current form, a number of folios are in wrong positions, and sections of manuscript have become separated.)
+Indexation in PEM is from Rees's reconstruction of the Inventory based on the original ordering of folios, and not according to the modern sequence and folio numeration.
+(In its current form, a few folios are in the wrong positions, and sections of manuscript have become separated.)

 REES, Owen (1995), Polyphony in Portugal c.
 1530 – c.
 1620.
 Sources from the Monastery of Santa Cruz, Coimbra, New York & London: Garland, pp. 205-11, 373-74, 395-96.